 Proposed amendment to the current CMM 2005-03 for North Pacific Albacore

-WCPFC-NC15-2019/DP-15
+WCPFC-NC15-2019/DP-15 (Rev.02)

-Proposal by Canada
+Proposal by Canada and the United States of America

 Explanatory note

 This proposal is to remove one reporting requirement in CMM 2005-03: the requirement in paragraph 3 to report catches of North Pacific albacore every six months.
 This twice-annual reporting provides no additional value with the annual reporting described in paragraph 4, and is effectively redundant.